hplgit/virtual-classroom/README-INF3331.md

 Assignments
 -----------
 1. Each student has a repository with the name INF3331-*XYZ* where *XYZ* is the UiO-username.
 The solutions should be pushed into this repository.
 2. If the assignment is a peer-reviewed assignment, see next section.
+Otherwise, proceed with the next step.
 3. At the assignment deadline, all repositories can be downloaded with:

    `./start_group.py --get_repos True --get_repos_filepath assignment2_solutions --f Attendance/INF3331-students_base.txt`